 Also, note that which ingredients you use from one category often dictate how much you need from another.
 For example, if you’re using avocado instead of banana as your soft fruit, you’ll need more sweetener than you would with the banana, and you’ll probably want to go light on other fatty ingredients, since avocado provides plenty of good fats.

 So be creative, and don’t worry if at first you like more of the sweet ingredients and not so much of the healthier ones.
-Over time as you eat less and less processed and sugary foods, your tastes will change and you’ll actually crave the healthy stuff.
+Over time as you work towards a plant-based diet and eat less and less processed and sugary foods, your tastes will change and you’ll actually crave the healthy stuff.